 The Council requires Hackney Carriages and Private Hire Vehicles to clearly indicate to the public that they are licensed vehicles.
 They must therefore be easily distinguishable from other vehicles and each other.

 Hackney Carriage

-A properly constructed roof sign complying with the following conditions:
+A properly constructed roof sign complying with the following conditions and permanently affixed: